 Can you make a tart without a tart pan?

 - The best replacement for a tart pan is a tart ring: the tart ring is what pastry professionals will use.
 It's a simple ring with no bottom, which means zero stress because all you have to do is remove the ring.
-Pastry chefs will set the ring on a parchment lined baking sheet, then roll out the dough and fit it to the ring set on the baking sheet.
+Pastry chefs will set the ring on a parchment-lined baking sheet, then roll out the dough and fit it to the ring set on the baking sheet.
 The tart is baked as is and then cooled in the pan.
 Once cooled, the ring can be lifted off easily and you know the tart crust will not be stuck to the baking sheet because it's set on a layer of parchment.
 Very smart!

-- Pie plates can work, but not ideal: You can absolutely make a tart without a tart pan, for example, in a pie plate or whatever pan you have with 1 inch sides (or higher), but you won't be able to unmold it to serve it on a plate.
+- Pie plates can work, but not ideal: You can absolutely make a tart without a tart pan, for example, in a pie plate or whatever pan you have with 1-inch sides (or higher), but you won't be able to unmold it to serve it on a plate.
 You will probably have to serve the tart in the pan it was baked in.
 Nothing wrong with that.
 Note that pans with vertical, straight edges may be difficult to serve from because of the angle of the sides.

-What else can you bake in a tart pan
+What else can you bake in them?

-Tart pan suggestions:
+Tart pan suggestions

 Here are the pans that I've tested and use to bake tarts: